DJ Babel on the Joys of Junglism, Partying With Tone Loc, and His Acid Jazz Side Project

 Do only a small amount of EDM fans truly appreciate such tightly focused subgenres?

 I think when they first start up, yes.
 Then it all depends on the next step in its evolution.

 Although some never really catch on.
 So then, that type would have a small but dedicated following.

-What's your favorite track of the moment?
 The Delta Heavy remix of Maverick Sabre's forthcoming single "I Used To Have It All."

 What do you dig about junglism?

 The culture in its entirety.
 The music is enchanting to me.
 It can get me extremely hyped up or can calm me down.
 Most of the artists that I have had the chance to work with or meet are very humble characters with the same passion and love.
 The sound, the spirit, and the vibe.
 It's like a huge tight family.
 If this world is a jungle, then I am a junglist!

 Why do you have such an affinity for bass?